Thompson was the representative for South Carolina’s 6th congressional district and was a Whig. He served from 1839 to 1841.

-From Dec 1835 to Mar 1841, Thompson missed 795 of 1,679 roll call votes, which is 47.3%.
-This is worse than the median of 29.0% among the lifetime records of representatives serving in Mar 1841.
+From Dec 1835 to Mar 1841, Thompson missed 806 of 1,685 roll call votes, which is 47.8%.
+This is much worse than the median of 30.0% among the lifetime records of representatives serving in Mar 1841.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|